rfo909/CFT/README.md

 ## Functions

-Functions are collected in script files, and can call each other, as well as functions in other scripts, as well as inside system objects.
+Functions are collected in script files, and can call each other, as well as functions in other scripts, and functions inside library objects.

-- 70+ system object types
+- 70+ library object types
 - 370+ library functions

 About 30 of the library functions are global, the rest exist inside different object types.